Diffusion-based Frameworks for Unsupervised Speech Enhancement

 For the {RVAE} baseline \cite{bie2022unsupervised}, we adopt a non-causal architecture based on bidirectional LSTMs.
-For {RemixIT}, we adopt the setup provided in the UDASE challenge baseline\footnote{https://github.com/UDASE-CHiME2023/baseline} \cite{LEGLAIVE2025101685}.
+For {RemixIT}, we adopt the setup provided in the UDASE challenge baseline\footnote{\href{https://github.com/UDASE-CHiME2023/baseline}{https://github.com/UDASE-CHiME2023/baseline}} \cite{LEGLAIVE2025101685}.
 The teacher model is a pretrained {Sudo rm -rf} checkpoint \cite{tzinis2020sudo}, trained in a non-generative supervised fashion on Libri1Mix, and the student shares the same architecture.
 All neural networks are trained from scratch.

 \textbf{Hyperparameters setting.} All signals are sampled at 16~kHz.
 For all diffusion-based frameworks, the STFT and SDE hyperparameters follow those of {SGMSE+}~\cite{richter2023speech}.
 Specifically, we use a Hann window of size 510 with a hop length of 128 for STFT computation, and discretize the reverse SDE into $N=30$ steps.
 The remaining baselines use their default hyperparameters.
 When the number of training epochs is not specified in the original code, we train for 200 epochs.
 For {RemixIT}, the teacher model is updated every 30 epochs \cite{10360251}.
 The {RVAE} model uses a latent space of dimension 16.